nest/nest-simulator/coding_guidelines_c++.md

 Or consider installing `vera++` from the [binary packages](https://bitbucket.org/verateam/vera/wiki/Installation).

 Finally, we let [cppcheck](http://cppcheck.sourceforge.net/) statically analyse the committed files and check for severe errors.
-We require cppcheck version 1.69.
+We require cppcheck version 1.69 or later.

     cppcheck --enable=all <committed file>